What is the Science of Reading?

 There is no print involved in phonological awareness.
 Phonological awareness happens way before children are introduced to letters of the alphabet.
 Research has proven that phonological awareness is highly related to success in reading and spelling.

-Read more about Phonological Awareness and how to teach it from my previous post:
+Read more about Phonological Awareness and how to teach it:

 Systematic Phonics Instruction